 New Mexico State Police: Officer wounded in shooting near Edgewood

 Feb.
-11—A New Mexico State Police officer is in stable condition after he was wounded by gunshot Friday morning near Sedillo Hill, an area between Edgewood and Tijeras, the agency said.
+12—A New Mexico State Police officer is in stable condition after he was wounded by gunshot Friday morning near Sedillo Hill, an area between Edgewood and Tijeras, the agency said.

-The incident began when the officer responded to a report of a suspicious woman at a gas station in Edgewood, state police said in a news release.
-When he tried to speak with a man and a woman in a Cadillac, the man drove the vehicle in reverse, ramming the officer's patrol car, and then sped away, the release said.
+The officer was responding to a report of a suspicious woman at a gas station in Edgewood, state police said in a news release.
+When he tried to speak with a man and a woman in a Cadillac, the man drove the vehicle in reverse, ramming the officer's patrol car, then sped away, the release said.

 Following a high-speed chase, the officer performed a maneuver to stop the fleeing Cadillac, causing it to crash into a guardrail.